Contact Me

 7. You Send Me

-Singer Sam Cooke back in 1957 and was a huge commercial success for his as the song went to #1 on both Billboard and R&B charts.
+You Send Me was a huge commercial success for Sam Cooke back in 1957 as this song went to #1 on both Billboard and R&B charts.
 He wrote the both the music and lyrics.
 Cooke gave the writing credits to his younger brother LC Cook who spelled his name without the e on the end so Sam would not have to give away profits to the publisher.

 The singing group The Manhattans released a version in 1985 and had a hit, but only Sam was able to get the song to #1.
 Teresa Brewer, The Four Seasons, Van Morrison, Steve Miller and several other artists have recorded this number.

-• Rhythm = root up down up down root up down up down and in the chorus you can play down down up down and repeat
+Play this one in standard tuning with a root up down up down root up down up down rhythm pattern and in the chorus you can play a down down up down and repeat pattern.
+Some lead required with the chords Daug, G, Em, Am, D7, C and an F.

 Chords & Lyrics